Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional

 This coupling, which is enabled by SOC, can be captured by a generalized Heisenberg Hamiltonian whose eigenstates are spin-lattice polaritons featuring a gap where the free magnon and phonon bands cross.
-Along the $\Gamma K$ line, a gap $\Delta \approx 1.5~\text{meV}$ is found to occur at $q\approx 0.6 q_K$.
+We show that magnon-phonon interactions open a gap of about $\Delta \approx 1.5$\,meV at $q\approx 0.6 q_K$ along the $\Gamma K$ line.
 The magnitude of the gap depends on the strength of the spin-lattice coupling, whereas the shape and location of the locus of points in the BZ where it occurs depends on the details of the phonon and magnon dispersions.
-While thirty years of successful practice of DFpT give us confidence in the accuracy of our predictions for the phonon bands, density-functional theory, particularly when based on the local spin-density approximation (LSDA) or spin-polarized generalized-gradient approximation (GGA), is known to overestimate the magnitude of magnetic moments and exchange interactions, as recently reported also for bulk CrI$_3$~\cite{Ke:2021}.
-This expectation is confirmed by our overestimate of the energy of optical magnons with respect to experiment, whose mitigation would result in a shift of the gap towards the border of the BZ, as discussed in the following.
+While thirty years of successful practice of DFpT give us confidence in the accuracy of our predictions for the phonon bands, density-functional theory, particularly when based on LSDA or spin-polarized generalized-gradient approximation (GGA), is known to overestimate the magnitude of magnetic moments and exchange interactions, as recently reported also for bulk CrI$_3$~\cite{Ke:2021,Gorni:2023}.
+In this very case, it has been shown that this shortcoming can be significantly redressed by on-site Hubbard corrections for Cr $3d$ states~\cite{Ke:2021,Olsen:2019}, which result in a quite rigid renormalization of the magnon bandwidth.
+Because of this, the exchange interactions that define our Heisenberg spin-lattice Hamiltonian have been renormalized to the experimental spin stiffness, as discussed in Appendix~\ref{App:Jexch}.